SW4002 - Human Growth and Development: A Life Course Perspective (2018/19)

 Myths and reality of ‘normal’ ageing; prevalence and types of ill health associated with old age; caring roles and experiences.

-Lectures and smaller group seminar learning; case-study analysis and interactive workshops with service users: collaborative problem-based learning; personal reflection and reflective writing, observation and video materials, use of Weblearn and other online educational content
+There will be a mixed programme of independent study and scheduled teaching to include Lectures and smaller group seminar learning; case-study analysis and interactive workshops with service users and external speakers: collaborative problem-based learning; personal reflection and reflective writing, observation and video materials, use of Weblearn and other online educational content

-The lecture and workshop/seminar programme is designed to enable students to examine key issues with regard to health and social care in order to make links between theory, health and social care policy and practice and appreciate service user perspectives and develop empathy.
-Some lectures are shared with postgraduate students.
+The lecture and workshop/seminar programme is designed to enable students to examine key issues about health and social care to make links between theory, health and social care policy and practice and appreciate service user perspectives.

 On successful completion of the module students will be able to:

-(L04) Understand how people’s identities are informed by their life experiences including impairment/ disability, discrimination and loss and reflect on the types of support they find most valuable
+4 Understand how people’s identities are informed by their life experiences including impairment/ disability, discrimination and loss and reflect on the types of support they find most valuable.

 The assessment strategy is designed to integrate theory and practice through a portfolio consisting of 2 elements.